NicoleEic/Brain_and_Code/_posts/2019-08-07-some-bits-about-bids.md

 mv $DD/data_${scan_id}/*_BOLD_*.json $DD/func/sub-${subj}_task-localizer_bold.json
 mv $DD/data_${scan_id}/*_BOLD_*.nii $DD/func/sub-${subj}_task-localizer_bold.nii

-# finally, the following line should be executed without error, # when all files have been copied successfully and the folder is empty:
+# finally, the following line should be executed without error when all files have been copied successfully and the folder is empty:
 rmdir $DD/data_${scan_id}
 ```

-## Loop over participants
+#### Loop over participants

 In the following snippet I make use of the participants.tsv file at the top of a python script:
 ```